mscienski/pi-hole-setup/README.md

 * SSH into the box by `ssh root@<IP>` and the default password is `1234`
 * Immediately after login the first time it will ask the user to change `root` password and create a new regular user account

+### IP Assignment
+In your modem/router configuration (i.e. Google Home for Google Wifi), give the `nanopineo3` a static IP address, i.e. a DHCP IP reservation, such as `192.168.86.2`.
+This will be then be referenced when changing the DNS and DHCP settings.

 ## Common set up

 * Set the hostname (replace `<NEW_HOSTNAME>` with the name you desire)